 - 1. Qualifying Gaits. - a.
 Flat Walk.
-An evenly spaced, four (4) beat gait. - c.
+An evenly spaced, four (4) beat gait. - b.
 Paso Corto.
 An evenly spaced, four (4) beat lateral gait with moderate forward speed and extension.
 This gait is smooth, supple and cadenced with the horse mildly collected, balanced and exhibiting symmetry in flexion and extension.
-The horse should demonstrate pride, style, elegance and enthusiasm, along with good manners and ready response. - d.
+The horse should demonstrate pride, style, elegance and enthusiasm, along with good manners and ready response. - c.
 Paso Largo.
 An evenly spaced, four (4) beat lateral gait.
 This gait is smooth and balanced with rapid forward motion.
 Extension and flexion must be harmonious with no tendency to become "light" on the front or "strung out" behind.
-The horse should appear eager and willing to move out and a definite change of speed from the Paso Corto to the Paso Largo must be observed, yet a willingness to reduce speed on command must be demonstrated.
-All transitions between gaits should be performed evenly and smoothly.
-An even, four (4) beat cadence must be maintained, together with style.
-Loss of form, cadence or smoothness due to excessive speed shall be penalized.
+The horse should appear eager and willing to move out and a definite change of speed from the Paso d.

-e.
 Canter.
 A true, three (3) beat gait, cadenced, straight on both leads, smooth and unhurried with no tendency to increase speed or to mix gaits.
 This gait is executed with collection.
 The horse's movements are light and airy with natural elevation.
 The horse should exhibit style and presence, along with good manners and steadiness.